 Females aged 4 to 20

-I'm 19 years old and completed my AMusA towards the end of 2017.
+years old and completed my AMusA towards the end of 2017.
 I've played violin since the age of 4 and was classically trained however I have also done a couple of folk fiddle camps, one of which was in Scotland under Alasdair Fraser (a well know Scottish fiddler).
 Throughout my classical training I studied under some great people.
-One prodominant teacher was Peterson Tanfield whom has played along side Pinchas Zukerman and Itzhak Perlman (both of which are violin greats) and managed to pass on many great techniques.
+One predominant teacher was Peterson Tanfield whom has played alongside Pinchas Zukerman and Itzhak Perlman (both of which are violin greats) and managed to pass on many great techniques.

-My whole family has generally been musical so it's something that's always been apart of my life and having started out so young myself I know how to approach young students.
-People will say that I've got a bubbly personality, I've always got a smile on my face and am optimistic.
+My whole family has generally been musical so it's something that's always been apart of my life.
+Having started out so young myself, I know how to approach young students.
+People say that I've got a bubbly personality, am optimistic and I've always got a smile on my face.
 I am also quite a perfectionist but know that it can take time to do so.
-I'm also a professional diver, yes like in the Olympics, although I haven't quite made it to that stage yet.
+Furthermore, I'm a professional diver, yes like in the Olympics, although I haven't quite made it to that stage yet.

-In terms of teaching styles I believe that slow and steady is the way to go, take a little longer over some basics which truely does make things easier later.
+In terms of teaching styles I believe that slow and steady is the way to go.
+Take a little longer over some basics which truly does make things easier later.
 I do however also believe that every student is different, they have different needs and different teaching methods work on different people.
-Thanks
+Thanks.